ackurtzy/comprobo-warmup-project/README.md

 In this project we aimed to develop a foundational understanding of ROS2 and mobile robotics by developing a set of behaviors that range in complexity and sensor use.
 The first behaviors we developed were Teleoperation and Driving a Shape, by default a square.
 As we got more comfortable, we added wall following using proportional control and lidar, as well as Letterbox, which is a word drawing program that draws each letter by going to points sequentially.
 We then integrated three behaviors together using a finite-state-controller.
 Below, we go into detail about the design decisions for each of these behaviors, as well as reflect on the overall project.

+We worked together closely on planning the behaviors and architecture.
+Then, to ensure we both got a foundational understanding, we each implemented a simpler and more complicated node.
+Andrew did the shape driving node and wall follower, while sam did the teleop and letterbox.
+After the base behavior was written, we worked together on the finite-state-machine and write-up.

 #### Running the Code

 In order to run the code, please follow the setup for ROS2 + Gazebo enviornments, found on the [2025 CompRobo Website](https://comprobo25.github.io/How%20to/setup_your_environment).
 Once you have properly set up your environment, you can clone this repository to your ros2_ws.
 Remember to run `colcon build --symlink-install` and `source ~/ros2_ws/install/setup.bash` after creating the new package found in our repo.